TomCoalfish/Synthesis-Tools/README.md

 # TStk
 Templated Synthesis Toolkit

-# It's not finished
+# It's not really important
-* Working on it

-# I use Stk as the foundation classes
+* You only use float or double anyways
-* It works
+* It can't use fixed point integers
-* It's been around for a long long time
-* Hope you guessed my name